-There's One Personal Computer Company That Always Has The Right Solutions time you need more memory, more I/O, graphics or modems for your PCs, XTs, ATs, and yes, especially the new IBM Personal System/2.
-AST enhancements contribute to a more productive overall office environment.
+There's One Personal Computer Company That Always Has The Right Solutions function boards exceeding 2 million, you can bet most IBM Personal Computers are enhanced by AST.
+Think of us every time you need more memory, more I/O, graphics or modems for your PCs, XTs, ATs, and yes, especially the new IBM Personal System/2TM AST enhancements contribute to a more productive overall office environment.

 Board-level best.
 Do you recognize these boards?
-Look under the hood of your IBM® PC, XT or AT.® With sales of SixPakPlus,® Rampage® and AdvantageTM multitime trying to match components to create a complete system.
-You can purchase, plug in and operate AST's integrated workstation solutions in no time.
+Look under the hood of your IBM[®] PC, XT or AT.[®] With sales of SixPakPlus,[®] Rampage[®] and Advantage[TM] multi-